afanasev97/Enhanced-Promise-Wrapper/README.md

 // Using EnhancedPromise and pendingPromises to manage promises
 // ... (adding, removing, retrieving information about promises in a pending state)

+// Set EnhancedPromise as the global Promise global.Promise = EnhancedPromise;